After-Shock/Cloudbox-wiki/Pushover.md

 1. UnionFS Cleaner will restart itself when it detects config.json has changed.

+## Plex Requests

+Pushover can send notifications whenever an event occurs in Plex Requests (e.g. media is requested by someone).

+- [Plex Requests](Plex-Requests#1-accessing-plex-requests) -> Admin -> Notifications -> check "Enable Pushover notifications" and type in your Pushover User Key and the Application Token (you can click the "Test Pushover" to check if it's working ok) -> Click "Update Settings".

 ## PlexPy

 Pushover can send you notifications whenever an event occurs with Plex (e.g. someone starts watching something,  new media is added, etc)